filwastaken/EPIC-Authorization/README.md

     default: parse_second_epic_hop; // hop_count > 1
   }
 }

-state parse_second_epic_hop {
-  packet.extract(hdr.epic_per_hop_2);
-  transition accept;
-}
 ```

-Even though the first epic per-hop information is used by the switch for authorization, the second one is parsed since it's necessary for the deparsing of the packet.
-I will explain better how and why in the deparsing section.

 ### EPIC header processing
 At the end of the apply section, if the epic header is valid, the `epic_authorization` table is applied.